dnelson-1901/elftoolchain/BASE-SYSTEM-IMPORT.rst

 @ELFTC-DECLARE-DOWNSTREAM-VCSID@

-  A place holder to be replaced with the definition of the downstream project's version control system ID.
+  A placeholder to be replaced with the definition of the downstream project's version control system ID.

   E.g. on NetBSD this placeholder could be replaced with::